 - Regional entities or jurisdictions partnering together (such as a county and a city within its borders).

+Applications must identify at least one community partner and include a letter of support from that partner.
 Successful applications will explain how the jurisdiction will adopt and/or implement its policy package to advance affordable housing production and preservation in collaboration with a community partner (scroll down for a list of potential policy projects).

 Jurisdictions that have previously received a Challenge Grant are eligible to apply.